strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WebLogReview/WebLogReview.md

 ![](attachments/Clipboard_2020-06-16-13-30-46.png)

-Now, lets instert your IP address from the ipconfig command above and start the scan.
+Now, let's insert your IP address from the ipconfig command above and start the scan.

 First, select the Automated Scan button: